nicoloi/Entity_extraction/README.md

 # Entity Extraction

 This project implements an entity extraction system designed to identify and classify named entities (e.g., people, organizations, locations) in natural language text.
-The system uses API Dandelion to extract structured information from unstructured text.
+The system utilizes the **Dandelion API** to extract structured information from unstructured text.
+The API performs Named Entity Recognition (NER), linking entities to real-world data, such as Wikipedia, to enhance the accuracy and relevance of the extracted information.
+The goal of this project is to enable automatic extraction of useful entities from textual data, facilitating downstream tasks like knowledge extraction, information retrieval, and content analysis.